 - Robotic Techniques: While highly precise, but still require standard anesthesia protocols.

-What is the Degree of Swelling Typically Observed After FUE Transplant?
+What Is the Degree of Swelling Observed After FUE Transplant?

-Swelling after FUE transplant is usually mild to moderate, affecting the forehead and occasionally the eyelids.
+Swelling after FUE transplant is mild to moderate, affecting the forehead and occasionally the eyelids.
 Most patients notice it between days 2 and 5, with a clear resolution before day 7.
+Swelling severity after FUE ranges from mild to occasionally severe, with most cases falling in the mild-to-moderate range and resolving without intervention.

-Patients with high sodium intake in the 48 hours FUE hair transplant post-op are significantly more likely to experience prolonged swelling due to water retention — a trend reported by postoperative care teams but rarely discussed in online resources.
+Patients with high sodium intake in the 48 hours FUE hair transplant post-op are significantly more likely to experience prolonged swelling due to water retention.

 Does the Linear Incision of FUT Hair Transplant Lead to More Inflammatory Swelling?

-Scar tension along the donor site in FUT hair transplant procedures creates localized lymphatic congestion, especially in older patients.
-This worsens swelling in the mid-forehead and upper eyelid zones; a dynamic overlooked in most FUT discussions.
+Scar tension along the donor site in FUT hair transplant procedures can create localized lymphatic congestion, especially in older patients, which may worsen swelling in the mid-forehead and upper eyelid zones

 Yes.
 DHI hair transplant reduces swelling because it avoids channel creation and minimizes the time grafts spend outside the body.
 Less manipulation leads to less inflammation.